 You don’t need to throw away your old Windows 7 or Windows 10 computer.

-Chances are your older computer will not be allowed to use Windows 11.
+Chances are good that your older computer will not be allowed to use Windows 11.
 Microsoft specifically wants you to buy a new computer to help solve some security problems with Windows.
-We won’t be offering Windows 11 upgrade services until maybe the summer of 2022.
-Microsoft has some more information on Windows 11 here.

 Upcycling, Peace and Calm